Your body’s lower-body muscles will respond to exercises done with resistance bands.

 Your supporting knee should remain slightly bent.

-As alternative to cuffed bands, you can use a regular looped band placed over the back of your heel.
+As an alternative to cuffed bands, you can use a regular looped band placed over the back of your heel.

 14 reps each side.